Original air date: November 10, 1987

 - When Worf hears "When in Rome" from Riker, he is unfamiliar with both the saying and the city itself.
 It's later revealed that Worf was partially raised on Earth by human foster parents.

-- Eldritch Abomination: The "god" the Edo worship is this an Energy Being.
+- Eldritch Abomination: The "god" the Edo worship is this and an Energy Being.
 Unlike most, it can be reasoned with, though it takes effort.

 - False Utopia: Edo is a paradise for the natives, and seems that way to visitors, but it can be downright dangerous for any not familiar with its customs.